googleapis/google-cloud-python/docs/speech/index.rst

 :doc:`/core/auth`.

-Assuming your environment is set up as described in that document, create an instance of :class:`~google.cloud.speech.client.Client`.
+Assuming your environment is set up as described in that document, create an instance of :class:`~.google.cloud.speech.SpeechClient`.

 .. code-block:: python

     >>> from google.cloud import speech
-    >>> client = speech.Client()
+    >>> client = speech.SpeechClient()

 Asynchronous Recognition
 ------------------------

+The :meth:`~.google.cloud.speech.SpeechClient.long_running_recognize` method
-The :meth:`~google.cloud.speech.Client.long_running_recognize` sends audio data to the Speech API and initiates a Long Running Operation.
+sends audio data to the Speech API and initiates a Long Running Operation.

 Using this operation, you can periodically poll for recognition results.
 Use asynchronous requests for audio data of any duration up to 80 minutes.

 See: `Speech Asynchronous Recognize`_